Blackboard Known Issues

 In Assignment inline grading, annotated feedback in the form of comments, highlighted text, and drawings posted by the instructor in the “Box” view cannot be downloaded as a PDF.

-A trouble ticket has been submitted to Blackboard for review and this issue will be updated when it has been resolved.
+A ticket has been submitted to Blackboard for review and this issue will be updated when it has been resolved.

 Error when using Microsoft Surface Stylus to Annotate Assignment Submissions